If you believe everything your new guy tells you about his ex, you’re being foolish!

 And, as I’ve written many times before, when I finally had Rob removed from our home for the final time, she was one of the first people I called.
 I needed support and validation.
 I was at one of the lowest points of my life Who better to provide that than her?
 She, after all, spent 14 years with this drunk, I lasted four.
 As if I somehow knew more about Rob, or their marriage, than she did.
 How stupid was I?
 She actually took my call, talked to me for hours, and was kind.
 She is a far better person than I was.
 Shame, shame on me.

 Here is your lesson: Do not believe everything your new guy tells you about his ex-wife.
 In fact, believe almost none of it.
 There are some exceptions—like if she is in prison, has a “true finding” with the state for child abuse or neglect, is a drug addict, or has slashed your tires.
 But beyond that, know that your guy’s ex knows him a lot better than you do.
 I mean, how long have you been on the scene versus her?
 Over time, you will develop your own opinions and experiences.
 Different relationship dynamics definitely can change couples for the better.
 I have to believe this.
 After all, I believe in love and marriage.

 But before you go hating the wife and jumping in to add to the awfulness between them (if it exists), STOP yourself.
 It is not only the wrong thing to do, but you really don’t know what your relationship has in store for you.
-Will she became your friend and confidante?
-Quite possible yes.
+Will she become your friend and confidante?
+Quite possibly yes.
 And it is a lot easier to reach out to that woman if you haven’t treated her horribly.
-I am deeply embarrassed by the way I behaved around my then-husband’s wife and am forever grateful she was there for me in my distressing time of need.
+I am deeply embarrassed by the way I behaved around my then husband’s wife and am forever grateful she was there for me in my distressing time of need.
 I will never make that same mistake again, and neither should you.